mikee47/FlashString/string.rst

    FS("A Flash String").printTo(Serial);
    Serial.println();

-The printTo() method uses no heap and imposes no restriction on the string length.
+:cpp:func:`FSTR::String::printTo` uses no heap and imposes no restriction on the string length.